You Want What’s Best

 What is House Sitting?

-However, as straightforward as it sounds, conflicts may arise if both parties have not clarified the terms, as well as their expectations.
-To make that clear, below you’ll find what to expect during a house sitting job, and what each party agrees to.
+However, as straightforward as it sounds, conflicts may arise if both parties have not clarified the terms and expectations.
+To make that clear, we’ve put together a list for both parties.

 Home Owners – What to Expect